 Depreciation is charged so as to allocate the cost of assets less their residual values over their estimated useful lives, using the reducing balance method.
-The following annual rates are used for the depreciation of property, plant and equipment:
+The following annual rates are used for the depreciation of

 Furniture and equipments

 If there is an indication that there has been a significant change in depreciation rate, useful life or residual value of an asset, the depreciation of that asset is revised prospectively to reflect the new expectations.